marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

 ### Let's use the `create_folder` method

-These headings will build up a script, that calls out to the methods we have create, little by little.
+These headings will build up a script, that calls out to the methods we have created, little by little.

 Using the `create_folder` method will be something like this: